atlemann/atlemann.github.io/_drafts/publish-fake-git-tag.md

 </package>
 ```

+Here we can see that the referenced C# project is actually added as a NuGet dependency, which means you would have to pack and push that one as well.
+If you pass a `.sln` file to `dotnet pack` it will pack all non-test projects in the solution as mentioned in the `createPackTarget` function defined above.

-What's sort of surprising here is that the referenced C# project we created earlier is actually specified as a NuGet dependency.
-So if you for whatever reason have a multi-project solution where you don't want to expose all the projects as separate NuGets, you can apply the following workaround as found in the comments in this [github issue](https://github.com/nuget/home/issues/3891).
+However, if you have a multi-project solution where you don't want to expose all the projects as separate NuGets, you can apply the following workaround, as found in the comments in this [github issue](https://github.com/nuget/home/issues/3891), to include the private `.dlls` in the main NuGet package instead.

 Create a file in your repository root called e.g. `pack.props` with this content: